colinaut/action-form/README.md

   * data-if-not-value - value it is not
   * data-if-regex - regex to use for testing against the field's value
 * data-get-store - grabs the value from a named localStorage.
 Useful mainly for hidden fields that are grabbing from some prior stored data.
+* data-group - used on fieldsets to check grouped fields to see how many are filled/checked. `data-group="1-3"` means a range from 1 to 3 checkboxes checked or 1-3 inputs filled. `data-group="1"` means minimum of 1 and no max. `data-group="-3"` means no min and max of 1.
+Default is "0-Infinity".
+  * If `auto-error` is set then it will automatically add an `<af-error>` element and a hidden `<af-group-count>` element.
+Otherwise you will need to add both yourself for this to work correctly.

 ## `<af-error>`